MISSION AND GROUP VISITS

 Why Visit LPI?

-At La Lydia, we believe in the power of service and Community.
-We joyfully welcome all mission groups who share our passion for making a difference in the world.
-Whether your focus is local outreach, disaster relief, youth empowerment, or global missions, we are honored to partner with you in sharing Christ's love through action.
+We believe in the power of service and community.
+We joyfully welcome mission and visit groups who share our passion for making a difference in the world.

 A mission trip to Lydia Patterson Institute (LPI) offers youth and adults a unique opportunity to: